 How much more do triple-glazed windows cost?

 There is a price difference when you go from one to two to three window panes.
 Considering the glazing alone, it will cost you more to have triple-pane glass than it would with the other two options.

-Since the size and shape of every window are different, the additional cost of triple-pane windows is going to vary.
+Since the size, shape and number of windows in every replacement project are different, the additional cost of triple-pane windows is going to vary.
 If you’re struggling with the decision between double-glazed and triple-glazed windows, get a quote for each so you can compare them side-by-side.
 Once you have that information, you can calculate your energy savings to get an estimate on when you would recoup the value.

 As much as you try to calculate, you can’t put a price on comfort.
 And with triple-glazed windows, you get more of it — more comfortable temperature, humidity and sound levels.
 So depending on the location of your home — a hot, sunny climate or an active, noisy neighborhood — the investment may be worth the higher price of triple-pane windows.